alonshrestha/alonshrestha.com.np/_posts/2019-07-21-Backup-and-restore-your-system-to-previous-state-with-SystemBack.markdown

 ![](/assets/images/blog/2019-07-21/4.PNG)

-- Click to Create new for creating system image.
+- Click Create new for creating a system image.

 ![](/assets/images/blog/2019-07-21/5.PNG)

 ![](/assets/images/blog/2019-07-21/6.PNG)

-- Your system gets backup with live image.
-(Time depends on you system size)
+- Your system gets back up with a live image.
+(Time depends on your system size)

 ![](/assets/images/blog/2019-07-21/7.PNG)

-- After that an .sblive file is being created i.e your system image.
+- After that, a .sblive file is being created i.e your system image.

 ![](/assets/images/blog/2019-07-21/8.PNG)

-- Select image file and click to convert to ISO.
+- Select the image file and click to convert to ISO.
-- You can convert .sblive file to ISO or can burn to CD/DVD or boot in pendrive direct.
+- You can convert a .sblive file to ISO or can burn to CD/DVD or boot in Pendrive directly.

 > *Note: .sblive cannot be converted to ISO if its size is more than 4GB.*

-- Now you can boot your system for installation and restore to previous state.
+- Now you can boot your system for installation and restore to the previous state.